Ivan Petrovic Prize

 2006 Prize-winners, eCAADe Volos, Greece: The winner was Eyal Nir, of Shenkar College of Engineering and Design, Ramat-Gan, Israel with a paper on Parametric Point Clouds.
 Runners up were Panagiotis Chatzitsakyris and Theodore Dounas who receive a year’s subscription to IJAC as their prize.

-After receiving his architectural degree at the Technion in Israel, Eyal joined Foster and Partners Specialist Modeling Group in 2000.
+After receiving his architectural degree at the Technion in Israel, Eyal joined Foster and Partners Specialist Modelling Group in 2000.
 Upon Returning to Israel Eyal Completed his Master and PhD research at the Technion in 2005.
 His research focused on the development of innovative parametric and generative design methodologies.
 Eyal co-founded and coordinated the digital design program at the department of interior – building and environment design at Shenkar College in Israel from 2004-2007.

 2005 Prize-winners, eCAADe Lisbon: Shared between Axel Kilian, Massachusetts Institute of Technology, Cambridge USA, and Agnieszka Sowa, Assistant at the Chair of CAD at Bialystok Technical University, Poland.